haiwen/seafile-admin-docs/manual/config/seafevents-conf.md

 password = q!1w@#123

 [AUTO DELETION]
-enabled = true     # Default is false, when enabled is set to true, old files will be deleted periodically interval = 86400   # The unit is second(s), the default frequency is one day, that is, it runs once a day
+enabled = true     # Default is false, when enabled, users can use file auto deletion feature interval = 86400   # The unit is second(s), the default frequency is one day, that is, it runs once a day

 ```